z3288/summer2025/Brandon_Swanson/BrandonS_Weekly_Logs.md

 -----------------
 **Week 5**<br>*Week of June 23 - June 27*
+- [x] Determine the best number of clusters with an elbow plot
 - [ ] Clean up code
-- [ ] Make final plots and figures
+- [ ] Make final plots and figures (including mosaic plot if possible)
 - [ ] etc
 - [ ] (This week I worked from home on June 23 and 27th.
 June 23rd was due to some issues that occurred over the weekend)